SvenGroot/JumboCore/doc/UserGuide/Tutorial2.md

 ## Data processing functions

 Next, we have to specify the task functions.
-This time, we need to keep some state in between records (the list of ignored patterns), so instead of using a map function (which processes a single record), we use a function that will process all records:
+This time, we need to keep some state in between records (the list of ignored patterns), so instead of using a map function (which processes a single record at a time), we use a function that will process all records:

 ```csharp
 [AllowRecordReuse]